It’s Not Fun & It’s Not Fair

 Of course businesses had to become Covid secure, with hand sanitising facilities, anti microbial treatments on surfaces and social distancing becoming the “new normal.”

 Travelling funfairs, for so long locked down, began to slowly re emerge into the brave new world we were living in.
 With rides operating at reduced capacity, all of the aforementioned Covid requirements being met, and the use of track and trace systems, the industry was labouring under a heavy load of restrictions.

 It didn’t last long however.
 Within a scant few weeks, councils decided that funfairs were to be stopped.
 Despite the go ahead from the government, despite meeting and in many cases exceeding the Covid secure requirements, despite being held outdoors, with massively increased spacing between rides, the powers that be decided that, much like 130 years ago, showmen needed to be stopped.

 Arguments can be made both for and against this decision.
 No one wants to be responsible for spreading the illness.
 Yet whilst a business such as a pub, which has its patrons locked into restricted indoor spaces smaller than an average funfair ride, is regarded as perfectly safe.
 A large funfair ride, operating at half capacity, in the middle of a field, outdoors is too dangerous to contemplate.

 So why the discrepancy?
 Thus far, no one asked has been able to express a legitimate answer to this.
-Could it be that things have come full circle and once again the showman are deemed to pose a threat to civilisation.
+Could it be that things have come full circle.
+Once again the showman are deemed to pose a threat to civilisation.
 After 130 years of supposed progress, are we once again to be considered pariahs in society.

 Whatever the reason, its not fun, and it certainly ain’t fair.